carpentries-incubator/good-practices-lesson/episodes/1-intro.md

 Initially, without software engineering tools, development speed is high, but it quickly drops as the project grows more complex.

-Instead, if you use the right tools and skills the development speed will increase once you get further in a project.
+Instead, if you use the right tools and skills the development speed will be slower at first because of the necessary setup, but increases as you get further in a project.

 Nevertheless, all projects are different.
 A lot of the tools and skills we teach are useful in complex long-running projects,